 While some people's symptoms are so mild that they don’t need treatment, most require ongoing treatment by a medical specialist called a rheumatologist.
 Depending on your symptoms, your doctor may also refer you to a skin specialist (dermatologist) or an eye specialist (ophthalmologist).

-You may need to try several different treatments before your doctor can find out what works best for you.
+If you have psoriatic arthritis, you may need to try several different treatments before your doctor can find out what works best for you.
 Treatment may also need to be changed over time.

 The main treatments for psoriatic arthritis include:

-- pain killers (for example, paracetamol) and anti-inflammatories (for example, ibuprofen) to help control pain and swelling
+- painkillers (for example, paracetamol) and anti-inflammatories (for example, ibuprofen) to help control pain and swelling

-- other medications, such as steroids or disease-modifying anti-rheumatic drugs (DMARDs), during flare ups or in severe cases.
+- other medications, such as steroids or disease-modifying anti-rheumatic drugs (DMARDs), during flare ups or in severe cases

 Other types of therapy may be helpful, such as physiotherapy and occupational therapy.
 You can also do things to help yourself, such as eat well, exercise regularly, and quit smoking if you currently smoke.